-You can generate different MIP map level for the original image by selecting the image (Ruby.bmp in this example) on the project explorer and then click on the button on the Application Toolbar.
+You can generate different MIP map level for the original image by selecting the image (Ruby.bmp in this example) on the project explorer and then click on the “Generate MIP Map” button on the Application Toolbar.

 A Generate MIP Maps window will appear.

 Select the desired Mip-Level for MIP map generation from the drop down list.
-This drop down list is generated based on the selected original image.
+This drop down list is generated based on the selected original image and the intended targets EncodeWith options (CPU or GPU based).
 Select the lowest mip-level you want to generate, then press the Generate button.

 When MIP map generation completes, will appear in Image View toolbar.
 Click on the little triangle to expand the drop down list.

 You can select the view of each MIP level from the list.

 For example, selecting the level 3 will update the current image view as shown below

 Image View of Ruby BMP file at Mip Level 3

 You can always re-generate MIP map for the same image by repeating the all the steps mentioned in this section.

 MIP Map Filter Support Using either GPU or CPU¶